foxdonut/meiosis/docs/lessons/services.md

 You will find the complete example below.

-@flems code/services/index-patchinko.js,app.html mithril,mithril-stream,ramda,bss,patchinko 700 60
+@flems code/services/index-mergerino.js,app.html mithril,mithril-stream,ramda,bss,mergerino 700 60

 #### With Function Patches

-We can also use this approach with function patches instead of Patchinko.
+We can also use this approach with function patches instead of Mergerino.
 Remember that with function patches, we produce functions `f(state) => updatedState` instead of object patches, and we wire up Meiosis like this: